Placenta Pills and Milk Supply

 In fact, an older study from 1954 by Soykova-Pachnerova reported that 86% of women consuming their placenta saw an increase in milk production.

-Placenta Pills Aren’t Magic (And You Don’t Need a Magic Fix for Milk Supply)
+You Don’t Need a Magic Fix for Milk Supply

-I mean, I’m not going to sit here and say that placenta capsules will magically make you produce milk.
-But you don’t need some overpriced lactation cookie, a million supplements, or stashes of formula “just in case.”
+I’m not going to sit here and say that that taking placenta capsules will magically make you produce milk.
+They won’t.
+But neither will lactation cookies, special teas, supplements, or stashes of formula “just in case.”

 You are a mammal.
 Mammals make milk.
 That’s literally what your boobs are for.